cstaelin/RNGS-Extension/README.md

 by Adam MacKenzie

-Includes all of the core NetLogo probability distributions, as well as Negative Binomial, Beta, Lognormal and Poisson distributions.
+Includes all of the core NetLogo probability distributions, as well as Negative Binomial, Beta, Lognormal, Poisson and von Mises distributions.

 Broadens the scope of Dr. O'Sullivan's "Multiple Random Number Generator".